Your Child’s Hygiene Exam

 Going to the dentist should be a regular, normal occurrence in your child’s life.
 It’s our philosophy that your child feels safe, comfortable, and addressed in a way he or she understands.
 Not only will your youngster walk out the door with shiny clean teeth, but an understanding about why taking care of his or her teeth is good for oral health and a healthier body.

 Our pediatric dental hygiene appointments will include:

-- An exam of your child’s mouth and neck to look for obvious cavities, injuries or other problems
+- An exam of your child’s mouth and neck to look for obvious cavities, injuries, or other problems

-- Digital x-rays to make sure teeth are cavity free and that placement of baby and adult teeth are in their proper positions
+- Digital X-rays to make sure teeth are cavity-free and that placement of baby and adult teeth are in their proper positions

-- Gentle teeth cleaning, floss, protective fluoride and teeth sealants, as indicated, to provide additional protection for your child’s teeth
+- Gentle teeth cleaning, floss, protective fluoride, and teeth sealants, as indicated, to provide additional protection for your child’s teeth

-- Age-appropriate conversations with child and parents about healthy eating at home, how cavities are caused, importance of brushing and flossing, and other topics such as how to prevent and handle dental emergencies involving your child
+- Age-appropriate conversations with child and parents about healthy eating at home, how cavities are caused, the importance of brushing and flossing, and other topics such as how to prevent and handle dental emergencies involving your child

 - Answering any questions about any upcoming dental work your child may need such as pulling a tooth or filling a cavity.
 Again, we make every effort to help your child feel safe and comfortable